Best daily deals

 The exposed passive bass radiators are completely sealed against water damage.

 Formerly titled “JBL Connect,” the JBL Portable app (iOS/Android) works with the Flip 5 and other JBL speakers.
-Here, you can equalize the sound with a three-band EQ, toggle the feedback tone, update the firmware and enable PartyBoost mode.
-PartyBoost is only useful if you have more than one JBL speaker that’s compatible with PartyBoost, which is different from JBL Connect+.
+You can equalize the sound with a three-band EQ, toggle the feedback tone, update the firmware, and enable PartyBoost mode.
+PartyBoost is only helpful if you have more than one JBL speaker compatible with PartyBoost, which differs from JBL Connect+.
 In other words, you can’t connect a Flip 5 with a Flip 4.

-To use PartyBoost, click the dedicated PartyBoost button on the speaker, then you can pair a second JBL speaker for stereo sound or even just to add more life to your party.
+To use PartyBoost, click the dedicated PartyBoost button on the speaker; then, you can pair a second JBL speaker for stereo sound or even just to add more life to your party.
 In my experience, just one speaker was more than enough for any hike or trip to the beach I’ve ever been on.
-If you find yourself needing a second speaker to power your parties often then it might be worth investing in something like the JBL Boombox or the UE Hyperboom, both of which are giant speakers that you shouldn’t have a problem partying along with.
+If you need a second speaker to power your parties often, it might be worth investing in something like the JBL Boombox or the UE Hyperboom, both of which are giant speakers that you shouldn’t have a problem partying with.

 How do you pair the JBL Flip 5?